pantuza/gratuitous-arp/README.md

 ```
 This will generate the binary file **garp**

+> This project only compiles on Linux based systems.

 ### Address Resolution Protocol - ARP
 ARP protocol maps layer 3 addresses to layer 2 addresses.
 A layer 3 address could be IP (IPv4) and a layer 2 address could be Ethernet (MAC address).
 ARP enables a host to know which other host (MAC address) respondes to a given IP on a local area network.
 Also the inverse operation.